nrjudson/MonoBitcoind/README.md

 I currently recommend this only for casual automation.
 The code was built quickly over a weekend, and I'm looking for some feedback.
 Email me at Noah@CoinBeyond.com.

-By the end of the month, there will be some handy features that will make multisig and extended keys easier!
+By the end of the month, there will be some handy features that will make multisig and extended keys easier.

 There are several other good C#/Mono bitcoin implementations on github that you should check out:
 `BitcoinLib`, `BitSharp`, and `Bitcoin.NET`.